-The rich chunks of pork shoulder meat in this tagine type recipe are slow cooked until meltingly tender and hold up fantastically to the bold spicy flavours
+The chunks of pork in this fragrant casserole, are slow cooked in a sweet, spicy sauce, until meltingly tender

 - 1 1/2 kg (3lb 6oz) boneless shoulder, or leg of pork, trimmed of excess fat and cut into large 10cm (4in) chunks